From parking in a garage to driving other cars on your policy, there are many misconceptions and assumptions made about car insurance.

 Myth 3: Comprehensive cover allows you to drive any car

-Many drivers assume that being ‘fully comp’ on their own vehicle automatically covers them to drive someone else’s car, but this doesn’t always apply.
+Many drivers assume that being ‘fully comp’ (having comprehensive car insurance) on their own vehicle automatically covers them to drive someone else’s car, but this doesn’t always apply.

-While some comprehensive policies do still include this, many don’t so it’s important to check your documents before driving another car.
+While some comprehensive policies do still include this, many don’t or have restrictions on the type of car, so it’s important to check your documents before driving another car.

 Look for Driving Other Cars (DOC) cover.
-It’s worth noting that even if you do have this on your policy, you’ll only be covered for third party liability which won’t include damage to the car you’re borrowing and you must always seek the owner’s permission first.
+It’s worth noting that even if you do have this on your policy, you’ll only be covered for third party liability which won’t include damage to the car you’re borrowing, just the other party involved.
+And you must always seek the owner’s permission first.

 It’s also quite common for insurers to exclude this feature for drivers under the age of 25.